asvd/helios-kernel/README.md

 #### What is simplier:

-- It is easier to see and declare module's dependences (they are always listed in the module head, not inside its body, not in some external config)
+- It is easier to see and declare module's dependencies (they are always listed in the module head, not inside its body, not in some external config)

-- There could be no 'hidden' dependences declared in the middle of a code (dynamically loading additional modules is a different use-case which is performed by the `kernel.require()` function)
+- There could be no 'hidden' dependencies declared in the middle of a code (dynamically loading additional modules is a different use-case which is performed by the `kernel.require()` function)

-- It is easier to find out where the particular dependence source code is located (dependences are always declared by exact path)
+- It is easier to find out where the particular dependence source code is located (dependencies are always declared by exact path)

 - Module structure, documentation and usage are simplier (there is no need to declare a special export object and reuse it in the dependent modules, instead library objects are exported using the global scope, and they are always referred with the same name)

-- Circular dependences considered as an error (which prevents dependence mess-up and helps to keep everything in order)
+- Circular dependencies considered as an error (which prevents dependence mess-up and helps to keep everything in order)

 - It is easier to split the library objects between the different